bscotch/stitch/packages/vscode/README.md

     ```
 - **JSDoc Autocompletes:** Stitch provides autocompletes and syntax highlighting for Feather types within JSDoc comments.
 - **JSDoc helpers:** Stitch provides snippets for JSDoc tags, and context menus to copy the Feather type of a symbol to your clipboard.

+### 📦 Import assets from other projects

+> ⚠️ This feature is experimental!

+Stitch provides the "Stitch: Import Assets" command via the palette, which lets you import an asset or a folder of assets from another GameMaker project.

+Since Stitch knows about all of your assets and code, it can identify possible conflicts during an import and let you choose how to resolve them.

 ### 🔍 Navigating your project